Misery Loves My Company

 "Misery Loves My Company" is a song by Canadian rock band Three Days Grace, from their fourth studio album Transit of Venus released on May 14, 2013.
+The song reached number 38 on the Canada Rock chart.
+It also topped the Billboard Mainstream Rock chart.
+It is the last single to feature Adam Gontier on lead vocals until his return to the band in 2024.

+Composition

+"Misery Loves My Company" was written by Adam Gontier and Craig Wiseman, while production was handled by Don Gilmore.
+Drummer Neil Sanderson described the song as "tongue in cheek," explaining: "We've always kind of just written about real experiences in our lives.
+I think that's one of the biggest things with just our connection to fans is that fans realize that it comes from a real place and we're kind of just regular guys that write about real things that everybody goes through and I think that there's a real tangible connection there."

+Critical reception

+AXS.com listed "Misery Loves My Company" as one of the "Top 10 best Three Days Grace songs."
+Patricia Jones of AXS praised singer Adam Gontier's "distinct vocals" and Barry Stock's "crisp guitar solo" on the song.

+Chart performance

 The track became the band's tenth song to reach number-one on the Billboard Mainstream Rock chart in its November 2, 2013, issue.
 It is the band's eleventh No. 1 single in total.
-This was the band's first single to not enter the Billboard Alternative Songs chart.
-It is the last single to feature Adam Gontier on lead vocals.

-Critical reception

-AXS.com listed "Misery Loves My Company" as one of the "top 10 best Three Days Grace songs."
-Patricia Jones of AXS praised singer Adam Gontier's "distinct vocals" and Barry Stock's "crisp guitar solo" on the song.

 Music video

 The band held a contest for fans to make a music video for the song in which the winner would receive $5,000.
-The music video was released on September 11, 2013.
+The winner's video would also premiere on the band's Vevo page.
+The official music video was released on September 11, 2013, directed by Esther Quenneville and Xavier Collet-Garand.
+The group also released the runner-up videos, via the Genero website.
+It was also nominated for a Genero Award for Video of the Year in 2013.

 Personnel

+Credits for "Misery Loves My Company" adapted from the album's liner notes.